-A medical specialist who has carried optional spouse life insurance for the five (5) consecutive years immediately preceding the date of the medical specialist's retirement or spouse reaching age sixty-five (65), whichever is later, shall receive a post-retirement paid-up life insurance policy in an amount equal to fifteen (15) percent of the smallest amount of optional spouse life insurance in force during that five (5) year period.
+A medical specialist who has carried optional spouse life insurance for the five (5) consecutive years immediately preceding the date of the medical specialist's retirement or spouse reaching age sixty-five (65), whichever is later, shall receive a post-retirement paid-up life insurance policy in an amount equal to fifteen percent (15%) of the smallest amount of optional spouse life insurance in force during that five (5) year period.
 The spouse post-retirement death benefit shall be effective as of the date of the medical specialist's retirement or spouse reaching age sixty-five (65), whichever is later.
-The medical specialist must continue the full amount of optional spouse life insurance to the date of the medical specialist's retirement or spouse reaching age sixty-five (65), whichever is later, in order to remain eligible for the spouse post-retirement death benefit.
+The medical specialist must continue the full amount of optional spouse life insurance to the date of the medical specialist's retirement to remain eligible for the spouse post-retirement death benefit.